Blaine By The Sea

 Rick Steves, Washington’s most famous travel writer tours Whatcom County’s fourth corner of Blaine sitting on the Salish Sea – a jewel of the Pacific Northwest!

 Discover some unique and interesting facts about Peace Arch Park, a U.S. port of entry along the world’s longest international land border.
 The Peace Arch represents “the lasting friendship between Canada and the United States.”
-Celebrating its 100th Anniversary, the Arch is 67 feet high and one of the few landmarks listed on the National Historic Registries of two different countries.
-And today, the Arch will stand with history as an uniter for families and friends separated by a border closed due to Covid-19.
-With the Canadian side of Peace Arch Park closed due to Covid, the 100th-anniversary celebrations are temporarily on hold.
-However, Centennial activities are being planned for 2022, including adding two new time capsules in the park as part of the commemorations.
+The Arch is 67 feet high and one of the few landmarks listed on the National Historic Registries of two different countries.

 Other places featured in Episode 2 are; a tasty waterside tour to Drayton Harbor Oyster Farm’s tide-to-table premium harvested oysters.
 Truly authentic, fresh, and local.
 Also, on Rick’s travels through Blaine, he visits Blaine’s 630-slip recreational and commercial marina, waterside parks, fishing piers, Semiahmoo Spit, and Semiahmoo Resort.